VianneyMI/monggregate/readme.md

 1. Download the repo from https://github.com/VianneyMI/mongreggate
 2. Copy the repo to your project
-3. Navigate to the folder containing the dowloaded repo
+3. Navigate to the folder containing the downloaded repo
 4. Install the repo locally by executing the following command: ` python -m pip install -e .`

 ## Usage